UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Speeds typically range from 25 Mbps to 1 Gbps (1,000 Mbps), depending on the provider and plan.
 Most households get 100–400 Mbps, which easily supports high-definition streaming, multiplayer gaming, and connecting multiple smart devices.

-What is a good cable internet speed for my home?
+What is a good download speed for cable internet?

 A good rule of thumb is allocating about 100 Mbps per heavy internet user.
 For a family of four streaming video and working remotely, a plan offering 300 to 500 Mbps is an excellent sweet spot to avoid buffering and network congestion.